Ethelbert Road's Vision

 Our Approach to Reading

-We use Letters and Sounds as a structural basis of our phonics programme, which provides the sequence of learning and the structure for our assessments, but we enrich the programme with carefully chosen resources and activities in order to meet the criteria set down by the DfE for good phonics teaching.
+We use Rocket Phonics as a structural basis of our phonics programme, which provides the sequence of learning and the structure for our assessments, but we enrich the programme with carefully chosen resources and activities in order to meet the criteria set down by the DfE for good phonics teaching.

 Our Literacy/Early Years Leader regularly monitors provision of our phonics programme, to ensure that learning meets our high standards, that lessons are multi-sensory and that children’s progress is carefully tracked.
 We make sure all new staff are given high quality phonics CPD, and we provide regular ‘refreshers’ in terms of monitoring and feedback, staff twilights, and peer coaching, using our own experts to demonstrate lessons and share experiences.
 We all teach to the same programme.

 As we believe the reading scheme should fit the child’s needs, and not the child fit into one scheme, we use a range of reading schemes to support reading.
-These include Oxford Reading Tree, Collins, Rigby Star and Osbourne Books.
-We have a Literacy Teaching Assistant who supports the delivery of phonic and reading lessons across the school.
+We have Reading Ambassadors and Reading Volunteers who support the lowest 20% readers in the school.
+Our Reading Ambassadors hear these children read at least 3 times a week and promote reading for pleasure.

 We are always eager to work with professionals within the STEM industries to promote a positive attitude towards the exciting and fascinating world of Science, Technology, Engineering and Maths.
 With this in mind, we have a well-established Go Kart Club where children design, build and race their Go Kart.